-Professor Berrick joined the Mathematics faculty at NUS in 1981 and became Professor in 1996.
-He had previously held faculty positions at Oxford and Imperial College London.
-Professor Berrick received his undergraduate degree (Hons I) from Sydney University and his PhD from Oxford University.
-He is the recipient of a number of awards including A*Star National Science Award, NUS Science Faculty Outstanding Scientist Award, Swiss National Research Foundation award, and NUS Science Faculty Teaching Excellence Award, and has received numerous international invitations to participate in visiting professorships, to serve as principal speaker at conferences, and other scholarly activities.
+Professor A J (Jon) Berrick joined the Mathematics faculty at NUS in 1981 and became Professor in 1996.
+He had previously held faculty positions at Oxford University and Imperial College London.
+Prof Berrick received his undergraduate degree (Hons I) from Sydney University and his PhD from Oxford University.
+He is the recipient of a number of awards including A*Star National Science Award, NUS Science Faculty Outstanding Scientist Award, and NUS Science Faculty Teaching Excellence Award, and has received numerous international invitations to participate in visiting professorships, to serve as principal speaker at conferences, and other scholarly activities.

 Teaching and Residential Life